Dale-Xu1/image-approximation/README.md

 If you don't want to clone the repository and run it yourself, the project is hosted at: https://image-approximation.vercel.app/

-The way the algorithm works is by generating a random shape and repeatedly applying mutations to it.
-While it does this, it keeps track of the shape that best minimizes the error function (which computes how close the result is to the original image).
-After a certain amount of iterations, it moves onto the next shape.
+How the algorithm works is by first generating a random shape as an initial guess.
+It then repeatedly applies mutations to that shape while keeping track of which best minimize the error function.
+The error function used to compare shapes is an RMSE, which computes how close the result is to the original image.
+After a certain amount of iterations, the program moves onto the next shape and repeats the process.

 ## Setup